cedx/free-mobile.js/doc/usage.md

 The `Client` class is an event emitter that triggers some events during its life cycle.

 The [Node.js](https://nodejs.org) instance is implemented as an [`EventEmitter`](https://nodejs.org/api/events.html), while the browser instance is implemented as an [`EventTarget`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) that triggers [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) objects.

+!!! tip
+    If you target browsers that do not support the `EventTarget` constructor, you will need a dedicated polyfill.
+We recommend using the [`@ungap/event-target`](https://www.npmjs.com/package/@ungap/event-target) package.

 ### The `Client.eventRequest` event
 Emitted every time a request is made to the remote service: